 How showwhat compares

-showwhat takes a specification-first approach to feature flags.
-Most alternatives are platforms: a dashboard, a database, an SDK that polls a server. showwhat is a portable definition format, an evaluation engine, and a visual editor.
+Most feature flag tools are platforms: a dashboard, a database, an SDK that polls a server. showwhat is a different kind of tool — a definition format, a rule engine, and optional visual tooling.
+You bring the storage and workflow.

 | showwhat | SaaS platforms | OSS platforms | |